Justintime50/pineapple/README.md

 ## Releasing

 1. Bump version in `package.json`
-1. Compile assets `npm run compile`
 1. Bump version in `CHANGELOG.md`
+1. Bump version in `scss` and `js` header comments
 1. Bump version in install instruction links in `README.md`
+1. Compile assets with `npm run compile`
-1. Cut a new Git tag
+1. Cut a new Git tag which will automatically release to NPM

 ## Attribution